gitbyjay25/Pindora_shield/README.md

 Shortlisted candidates are compared with existing medicines, and a ranked comparative analysis is produced to support research-level decision making.

 ## Round 2 Vision :
-1- Improving the accuracy of all five predictive models 2-Introducing an orchestrator for efficient job scheduling and batch evaluation 3-Adding automated report generation for research-ready outputs
+1- Improving the accuracy of all five predictive models.
+2-Introducing an orchestrator for efficient job scheduling and batch evaluation.
+3-Adding automated report generation for research-ready outputs.

 These enhancements will strengthen performance and enable scalable, system-level deployment.